AdityaPrakash-26/AdityaPrakash-26/README.md

 I am Aditya Prakash, and I am a student developer.
 I am currently pursuing the fourth semester of Computer Engineering from Institute of Engineering and Technology, Indore.

 ## About Me:
-- A quick leaner, with strong creative and analytical skills.
+- A quick learner, with strong creative and analytical skills.
 - Equipped with a diverse and promising skill-set.
-- Good collaborator and outstanding team-player, comfortable working in a fast-moving, culturally diverse and globally distributed team environment.
+- Good collaborator and outstanding team player, comfortable working in a fast-moving, culturally diverse, and globally distributed team environment.
 - Aspiring to solve real-world challenges using technology

 ## My skills include:
 - Data Structures and Algorithms